awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/FAQ/_index.md

 {{% /expand%}}

-#### When running the summary_view.sql query from Athena, I get the error "Column 'product_database_engine' cannot be resolved".
-How do I resolve it?
-If you get this error it is very likely that none of your accounts have launched an RDS instance.
-To make this column show up in the CUR, launch a database in the RDS service, let it run for a couple of minutes and then shut it down.
-In the next iteration of the crawler, the column will appear.
-Running the query again should now result in success.

-#### How do I fix the ‘product_cache_engine’ cannot be resolved error?
+#### How do I fix the ‘product_cache_engine’ or 'product_database_engine' cannot be resolved error?
+Some CID views dependent on having or historically having an RDS database instance and an ElastiCache instance run in your organization.
+{{%expand "Click here to expand answer" %}}

+The CloudFormation deployment do not have this dependancy.

+For fixing this in existing deployment you can simply run at least one RDS database and at least one ElastiCache instance for a couple of minutes.

-This view is dependent on having or historically having an RDS database instance and an ElastiCache cache instance run in your organization.
-If you get the error that the column product_database_engine or product_deployment_option does not exist, then you do not have any RDS database instances running.
-There are two options to resolve this.
+If you get the error that the column *`product_database_engine`* or *`product_deployment_option`* does not exist, then you need to run an RDS database instance.
+If you get the error that the column *`product_cache_engine`* does not exist, then you need to spin up an ElastiCache instance.

+After you run these instances, on the next CUR generation and Crawler run, the new columns will appear in your CUR table and you can retry.
+Typically this takes 24 hours.

+{{% /expand%}}

 #### I’m getting an error in QuickSight that is saying Athena timed out?
 For very large CUR files, Athena may time out trying to query the data for summary_view.
 In Athena, find the summary_view view, click the three dots next to it and select show/edit query.
 Modify the following: